royhobbstn/geojson-dijkstra/README.md

 # geojson-dijkstra

-A fast and flexible implementation of Dijkstra with [GeoJSON](http://geojson.org/) support for NodeJS.
+A GeoJSON-first implementation of [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) and [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) for NodeJS.

 This repo is heavily indebted to the great [ngraph.path](https://github.com/anvaka/ngraph.path) library by [@anvaka](https://github.com/anvaka).
-I set out to make the fastest JavaScript [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) implementation, but couldn't come remotely close until adapting the object node model and queue used in ngraph.
-If you can't find what you're looking for here, you might appreciate the additional options ngraph provides.
+After much trial and error, I was unable to match the speed of NGraph on my own.
+As a result, a substantial portion of the data model is derived from the ngraph implementation.
+If you are looking for a more flexible, general-purpose pathfinding library, you should consider using NGraph instead.

 ## Quickstart